Contemporary conversion lofts in a great walking neighborhood in the middle of everything downtown SF!

 San Francisco quickly became California’s principal port after the Gold Rush.
 San Francisco’s rapid development and growth were in part due to the San Francisco Bay, which because of its sheltered location and deep water quickly became known as among the best on the west coast.

-San Francisco’s South End Historic District contains an extraordinary concentration of buildings from almost every period of San Francisco’s maritime history.
+San Francisco’s South Beach Historic District contains an extraordinary concentration of buildings from almost every period of San Francisco’s maritime history.
 Several street fronts such as Second, Third and Townsend are characterized by solid walls of brick and reinforced concrete warehouses.
 With this harmony of scale and materials, the South Beach Historic District is clearly a visually recognizable place.